zaiisao/Documentation/en/Audio Broadcast/token.md

 <td>ID of the user who wants to join a channel.</td>
 </tr>
 <tr><td><code>expireTimestamp</code> <sup>[1]</sup></a></td>
 <td>The privilege expiration time.
-The default value is 0, where the token never expires.
+The default value is 0 and by default the token never expires.
 A user can join a channel indefinitely within the designated expiration time and will be removed from the channel after the expiration time.</td>
 </tr>
 </tbody>
 </table>